|Policy Statement:|| ||

 - Institutional Qualifications for Tenure:

-Definitions of the terms "teaching," "research," and "service" will vary from school to school, as will the weights assigned to each in the tenure decision.
-Schools must specify their interpretations of these terms in their written internal tenure and promotion documents, as well as indicate, as objectively as is practical, how such activities are to be weighted in the promotion and tenure process.
+Definitions of the terms "teaching," "research," and "service" will vary from school to school, as will the expectations and importance assigned to each in the tenure decision.
+Schools must specify their interpretations of these terms in their written internal tenure and promotion policy and documents, as well as indicate, as objectively as is practical, how such activities are to be considered in the promotion and tenure process.
 Each school's standards and processes will be taken into careful account in the course of reviews carried out by the provost and his/her advisors, but institutional review will be conducted in the broad context of the following criteria:

-- Quality of, and commitment to, student instruction (including teaching, course design, course material, interaction with students outside of formal instructional periods, and other mechanisms of enhancing student learning);
+- Quality of, and commitment to, student instruction (including teaching, course design, course material, interaction with students outside of formal instructional periods, including advising and engaging students in research, scholarship and creative work with faculty, and other mechanisms of enhancing student learning);

 - Quality of, and productivity in, scholarship, research, and/or creative activity; and